thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 | Z = R for resistors

 Where f is the frequency of the signal; C, L, and R are the component values in Farads, Henries and Ohms respectively.
-R represents resistance and X reactance.
+R and X make up the rectangular components of impedance, R represents resistance and X reactance.

 For admittance (Y):